Lapsang Souchong

 The Lapsang Souchong (Zhengshan Xiaozhong) is the world's oldest black tea.
-Today, he ranks amongst the best.
+This King grade consists entirely of tea buds and epitomizes the famed longan fruit flavor and slight smokiness.

 He has a fascinating story.
 More than 400 years's old, he is the world first fully oxidized tea.